X Icon

 What is crypto wash trading?

 Crypto wash trading is when one entity executes both sides of a trade, both buying and selling a cryptocurrency or NFT.
-When done repeatedly, this can mislead investors into believing that the trading volume or market price of that token is higher than it organically would be.
+When done extensively, this can mislead investors into believing that the trading volume and/or market value of a token is higher than it is in actuality.

-Bad actors will often go to great lengths to hide the fact that they are wash trading.
-To see through these obfuscation techniques, Solidus Trade Surveillance monitors for several types of wash trading, including A-A, A-B-A, circular, multi-trade, cross-market, and money- & volume-pass wash trades.
+Bad actors often go to great lengths to make their wash trades look like organic trading.
+Solidus Trade Surveillance monitors for several variations on vanilla wash trading, including A-B-A, multi-party, cross-market, circular, and money- & volume-pass wash trading to see through these obfuscation techniques.

 Why are cryptocurrencies and NFTs wash traded?

-The intentions behind crypto and NFT wash trades vary, but many of them are malicious.
-In some cases, scammers will wash trade rug pull tokens to attract retail investors who, once they’ve bought the token, will be unable to resell them due to fraudulent scripts within the token’s smart contract code.
-In others, non-fungible token holders will wash trade their NFTs to drum up interest among speculators or artificially raise the “floor price” of an NFT collection.
+The intentions behind crypto and NFT wash trades vary.
+In some cases, fraudsters will wash trade scam tokens to attract retail investors who, once they’ve bought the token, will be unable to resell them due to exploits encoded in the token’s smart contract.
+In others, NFT holders will wash trade their NFTs to raise the “floor price” of a NFT collection, generate interest among speculators, and/or earn activity-based rewards from NFT marketplaces that incentivize wash trading.

-An illustrative example of NFT wash trading made headlines in October 2021 when the NFT CryptoPunk #9998 was bought for $532 million — by the same person who sold it.
+An illustrative example of NFT wash trading made headlines in October 2021 when the owner of CryptoPunk #9998 used a flash loan to sell it to himself at a price of $532 million.

 In September 2022, the U.S. Securities and Exchange Commission (SEC) charged the CEOs of Hydrogen Technology Corporation and Moonwalkers Trading Limited for “perpetrating a scheme to manipulate the trading volume and price” of the HYDRO token, an unregistered crypto security.